List of exoplanet firsts: The first

 The choice of "first" depends on definition and confirmation, as below.
-The three systems detected prior to 1994 each have a drawback, with Gamma Cephei b being unconfirmed until 2002; while the PSR B1257+12 planets orbit a pulsar.
-This leaves 51 Pegasi b (discovered and confirmed 1995) as the first confirmed exoplanet around a normal star.
+The three systems detected prior to 1994 each have a drawback, with Gamma Cephei Ab being unconfirmed until 2002; while the PSR B1257+12 planets orbit a pulsar.
+This leaves 51 Pegasi b (discovered and confirmed 1995) as the first confirmed exoplanet around a non-compact star.

 By discovery method

 By detection method

+Some of these planets had already been discovered by another method but were the first to be detected by the listed method.